 renting an apartment at 1678 Cardiff Rd.

-- You should submit the following documents to Blackboard via the
+- You should submit the following documents to Canvas via the

 - an ER diagram for your DB,

-- an English language description about the tables you used, including
+- an English language description of any constraints you would have

 should hold, based on the books description.